queryluke/masseffect-5e-data/templates/mechanics.md

   multiplier: 1,
   min: integer # default 0

+dieBonus:
+  dieType: enum die types
+  dieCount: integer

 effect:
-  type: enum [advantage, disadvantage, bonus, limited, other] #other is generic effect, usually just a note, parsed individually by the component that consumes it
+  type: enum [advantage, disadvantage, bonus, limited, die-bonus] #other is generic effect, usually just a note, parsed individually by the component that consumes it
   bonus: @bonus
+  dieType: enum die types
+  dieCount: integer
   resource: @resource # for limited, can disable when uses are out
   note: string